 Thank you for helping us create more cancer-free tomorrows!

-Pictured: Dr. David Margolis, bone marrow transplant program director of Children’s Hospital of Wisconsin; Christine Specht, CEO of Cousins Subs; Paul Soltwedel, president of the Vince Lombardi Cancer Foundation.
+Pictured: Dr. David Margolis, bone marrow transplant program director at Children’s Hospital of Wisconsin; Christine Specht, CEO of Cousins Subs; Paul Soltwedel, past president of the Vince Lombardi Cancer Foundation.

 Our partnership with the Vince Lombardi Cancer Foundation began in June 2015 with our Make It Better Day initiative, in which we distributed more than 700 free lunches to cancer patients and caregivers at Aurora Cancer Care Centers and Vince Lombardi Cancer Clinics throughout Wisconsin.